niccokunzmann/niccokunzmann.github.io/dichtungen/_posts/2016-08-06-let-me-judge-you-through-the-flower-of-honesty.md

 -----------------------------------------------------

-With this poem I hope you can see the other side.
+With this poem, I hope you can see the other side.